AaronLasseigne/active_interaction/README.md

 ### Optional inputs

-[The filters section][] shows you how to define optional inputs with the `default` option.
-For inputs with a default, [the predicates section][] shows you how to test for `nil`.
-What if you have an optional input where `nil` is a valid value?
+Optional inputs can be defined by using the `:default` option as described in [the Filters section][#filters].
+Within the interaction, provided and default values are merged to create `inputs`.
+There are times where it is useful to know whether a value was passed to `run` or the result of a filter default.
+In particular, it is useful when `nil` is an acceptable value.
 For example, you may optionally track your users' birthdays.
-You can use the `given?` predicate to see if an input was even passed to `run`.
+You can use the `given?`` predicate to see if an input was even passed to `run`.

 ``` rb
 class UpdateUser < ActiveInteraction::Base